-Social Project: The Student has to do a Social Project during Second Semester Period, carrying 1 credit to be shown in the Second Semester under PCD.
+^{}Social Project: The Student has to do a Social Project during Second Semester Period, carrying 1 credit to be shown in the Second Semester under PCD.
 The student can study/analyze any social/contemporary issue in form of a survey and submit a Report.
 A Viva will be conducted on the Project for awarding marks up to 50.

+HRMG6001 Management Theory and Practice L Т Р S J С

+3 0 0 0 0 3

+Pre-requisite NA •

+Co-requisite Coursera

-HRMG6001 Management Theory and Practice L Т P S J С HKWGGOOT ivianagement Theory and Practice 3 0 0 0 0 3 Pre-requisite NA Co-requisite Coursera Coursera Preferable exposure Repeating exercises, either with the same part with the help of semi scripted role plays.
-Extracted cases from prescribed case studies re - vith oth ers,
+Preferable exposure Repeating exercises, either with the same participal help of semi scripted role plays.
+Extracted cases from prescribed case studies repos th ot her s, w ith the